isomerpages/nlb-IOHA2020/_workshops/a-workshop-on-imagination-and-the-interview.md

 ---
-title: 'A Workshop on Imagination and the Interview'
+title: A Workshop on Imagination and the Interview
 permalink: /workshop/imagination/
-breadcrumb: 'A Workshop on Imagination and the Interview'
+breadcrumb: A Workshop on Imagination and the Interview
 ---
 <table>
 <tbody>
 <tr>